craigtp/PersonalStudy/Books.md

 RabbitMQ Succinctly                                                         | 30 August 2018    | No
 Git Pocket Guide                                                            | 25 September 2018 | No
-It Doesn't Have To Be Crazy At Work                                         | 26 January 2019   | No
+It Doesn't Have To Be Crazy At Work                                         | 26 January 2019   | No Domain-Driven Design: Tackling complexity in the heart of software          | 09 June 2019      | Yes